 There are several different methods of encrypting and transmitting data in this way, collectively known as “VPN protocols”.

-Read our guide to VPN protocols for an explanation of their technical differences, pros and cons.
-While it’s not necessary at all to understand them to use a VPN, just be aware that some are more secure than others (particularly PPTP, please, please don’t use that one).
+While it’s not necessary to understand them in detail in order to use a VPN, just be aware that some are more secure than others (particularly PPTP, please, please don’t use that one).

 You typically choose which VPN protocol to use in the settings of your VPN software, or just set it to auto and forget about it.

 OpenVPN is the best option for most people as it not only has the best balance of performance and security, but it’s also open source, meaning that it’s transparent and trustworthy.